 Introducing leasehold strata

-The strata reforms will introduce a new form of land ownership in WA called leasehold strata title.
+A new form of land ownership called leasehold strata has been introduced in WA

 - Leasehold strata title is essentially a strata or survey-strata scheme that is set up for a fixed term between 20 and 99 years.